 Over the festive season, I borrowed the book via Libby from the local library.
 I finished the book in 10 days.
-It was such an enjoyable book – easy to read with the chapters not too long.
+It was an enjoyable book – easy to read, with the chapters not too long.

 Key points from The year of living Danishly

 Here are my key points from the book if you want a quick overview of the book:

 - Make your home comfortable with high-quality furniture and decor.